 As a doping control laboratory, LGC works directly with sports authorities, national anti-doping organisations and national governing bodies worldwide.
 Providing advice and expert support, LGC is able to represent the views of partners and assist in the shaping of future regulation.

 LGC has shaped its screening programme for Informed Manufacturer by conducting surveillance analysis and research in order to assess supplement contamination and the emergence of new threats within the supplement industry.
-LGC works closely with a number of key stakeholders within the anti-doping community and supplement industry, to ensure that screening programmes remain at the forefront of risk management.
+LGC works closely with a number of key stakeholders within the anti-doping community and supplement industry, to ensure that quality certification for manufacturing screening programmes remains at the forefront of risk management.

 LGC currently tests over 22,000 samples each year for in excess of 250 substances which are prohibited in sport and/or considered a risk in relation to supplement contamination.
 Screening procedures include, but are not limited to, compounds such as anabolic agents, stimulants, narcotics, beta-2 agonists, diuretics and new and evolving threats such as SARM's, vaptans and PPAR's etc.